flipz357/smatchpp/README.md

 # SMATCH++

-Contains standardized and optimal Smatch solving.
+Contains standardized and optimal Smatch scoring and subgraph extraction and scoring for spatial, temporal, causal, and more AMR aspects.

 ## Requirements